zarf-dev/proposals/2-deprecate-big-bang/README.md

 ### Subsequent Generate Big Bang runs

-When a `zarf.yaml` file already exists in the current working directory `zarf dev generate bigbang 2.34.0` will create a new `bigbang-zarf.yaml` to not delete user configuration on their `zarf.yaml` file.
+When a `zarf.yaml` file already exists in the current working directory `zarf dev generate bigbang 2.34.0` will create a file called `zarf-<uid>.yaml` to not delete user configuration on their `zarf.yaml` file.
 Existing manifests (Flux Git Repository, Flux Helm Repository, and Zarf credentials values manifest) will be replaced since user updates to these files are not anticipated, and were not possible with the Big Bang extension.

 ### Test Plan